Can autistic kids get depressed? how do you treat this?

 Definitely talk to a professional about it, but do not let them talk you into medication.
 Um, can you tell I feel strongly about this?
 Sorry, but I really do.
 Being listless and sad isn't a good enough reason to risk some of the things that can happen on drugs.

-Mom to an amazing AS boy (plus a non-AS daughter; both teenagers now).
+Mom to an amazing AS college son (plus a non-AS high school daughter).
 Most likely part of the "Broader Autism Phenotype" (some traits).

 Location: Behind your mineral line